 1998 – 2006

-The debut of the logo began with the search startup MSN Search.
-The sign consisted of three main elements – two words and one graphic symbol.
-The first parts were the name of the service itself, while the second represented a Microsoft butterfly icon with wings in four colors – blue, green, red, and yellow.
+The logo debuted with the search startup MSN Search.
+The sign consisted of three main elements: two words and one graphic symbol.
+The first part was the name of the service itself, while the second was a Microsoft butterfly icon with wings in four colors: blue, green, red, and yellow.
 The abbreviation “MSN” was in lower case, although it was in large print.
-The word “Search” had a classic spelling and included a combination of uppercase and lowercase letters.
+The word “Search” had a classic spelling and included both uppercase and lowercase letters.

 2006 – 2007

-When Windows Live Search replaced MSN Search, the developers undertook a redesign of the logo.
+When Windows Live Search replaced MSN Search, the developers redesigned the logo.
 It began to look much simpler: a name with the familiar Microsoft logo.
 The text was on the right, the icon on the left.
 The breakdown between words was wide.

 2007 – 2009

 After testing the beta version, the designers simplified the text part, leaving only the phrase “Live Search.”
-They made the letters thinner and more graceful – as in the opening version.
+They made the letters thinner and more graceful than in the opening version.

 2009 – 2013

 2009 was a turning point in the Bing logo’s history: it was then that the authors first used the search engine’s new name.
 As before, they placed the basic emphasis on the verbal designation.
-The emblem consisted of “bing” in lower case with large and rounded letters of the same height.
+The emblem consisted of “bing” in lowercase, with large, rounded letters of the same height.
 There was an orange dot above the “I,” and the rest of the elements were colored blue.
 For “g,” the designers chose a curly crochet tail.

 2013 – 2016

 The new logo is a bold geometric emblem with straight edges and sharp corners, reminiscent of a boomerang.
 The icon was positioned to the left of the label and looked very innovative thanks to its sharpness.
 Lowercase letters became elongated and thin, and the inter-character spacing became wide.
-Both parts of the logo (graphics and text) were united by one color: the designers painted them in sandy yellow.
+Both parts of the logo (graphics and text) were united by a single color: sandy yellow.

 2016 – 2020

-The service’s transition to the next level was marked by the next redesign of the personal sign.
-It got a green tint and a capital letter at the beginning of the word “Bing.”
+The next redesign of the personal sign marked the service’s transition to the next level.
+It turned green and got a capital letter at the beginning of the word “Bing.”

 2020 – today

-When the company’s management officially announced the renaming of the service to Microsoft Bing, the rebranding took place immediately.
-A recognizable icon of the owner appeared in the logo – a large square divided into four identical sections of different colors.
-The developers have expanded the text part by adding the name of the corporation.
+When the company’s management officially announced the service’s renaming to Microsoft Bing, the rebranding took effect immediately.
+A recognizable icon of the owner appeared in the logo, a large square divided into four identical sections of different colors.
+The developers have expanded the text by adding the corporation’s name.
 Both words are now in medium-width letters and are grayed out.

 Font and Colors

-The visual identification of a search engine has always evolved along with it.
-Renaming, testing, revision – each transition to a higher level was reflected in the logo.
+The visual identity of a search engine has always evolved alongside the search engine itself.
+Renaming, testing, and revision – each transition to a higher level was reflected in the logo.
 The result is a corporate identity that is easily recognizable among other search engines.
 Essentially, Microsoft Bing’s symbology has evolved from multi-piece to minimalist.
 This movement had a tangible effect: after the service’s launch in a new status (in 2009), the current emblem is radically different from the previous one.

 To emphasize that the search engine belongs to the Microsoft group, the designers chose a single spelling for the logo.
 Therefore, both words in the text are made with the Segoe proprietary typeface.
 The letters “n” and “i” are the same as in the Windows logo.
 The top “b” element is identical to the “t” form from Microsoft’s primary symbology.